 Meth Withdrawal Symptoms

-The state that a user’s body enters after not using meth for a length of time – usually not longer than a few days, but varies for each person based on individual circumstances – can be extremely unpleasant.
+The state that an individuals body enters after not using meth for a length of time – usually not longer than a few days, but varies for each person based on individual circumstances – can be extremely unpleasant.
 These withdrawal symptoms can vary widely from person to person, based on their overall health, mental state, and history of addiction.
 Some of the most common withdrawal symptoms include:

 - Slow movement